Statistics from Altmetric.com

 The PSO measure is a new individualised outcome measure, which is short and easy to use.
 It has been designed to be used alongside other R-Outcomes measures.
 It is well suited to primary and community care, including social prescribing, where a personalised approach is needed, and people present with a wide variety of issues.

-We are grateful to Dr Helen Seers and social prescribing link workers in West Hampshire, Berkshire and Surrey who contributed to our understanding of the requirements and the design, and to patients who completed early versions.
+We are grateful to social prescribing link workers in Hampshire, Berkshire and Surrey who contributed to our understanding of the requirements and the design, and to patients who completed early versions.

 Contributors TB is wholly responsible for the content.